george24601/notes/arch/misc.md

 5. metadata about the source: location in log, db, table, transaction id, source timestamp
 6. capture timestamp

-### domian driven

-Surround model and its context with a boundary

-Explicitly map between different contexts

 invariant rules across your domain model - model the invariants and assocaited entity/values as aggregates - aggregates focus on transactional boundaries - individual aggregates are transactional consistent